Last updated

 Routes can also be grouped together.
 Route parameters will be applied to sub-routes automatically.
 Route groups can be nested as well.

-For more documentation on the router, see its repository. package:angel_route
+For more documentation on the router, see . has no dart:io

 or dart:mirrors